 Art.
-20 e).
+21 e).
 Powers of the General Assembly

-The General Assembly approves the long-term strategy (three years) of the Association, and decides on the resources to be employed.
+The General Assembly approves the long-term strategy (three years) of the Association and decides on the resources to be employed.

 The General Assembly approves the overall annual budget, transfers of property, rentals, borrowings and lending necessary to the activities of the Association, with or without mortgage.